Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-\item 2D materials and topological insulators provide large SOTs when interfaced with FM layers owing to their spin-momentum locked surface states, as well as weak bulk conductivity.
-The symmetry of the SOTs in these systems is determined by the crystalline structure and the current injection direction.
+\item 2D materials, topological insulators, and oxide heterostructures provide large SOTs when interfaced with magnetic layers, consistently with the iSGE arising from spin-momentum locked interface states.
+Additional contributions to the SOT may result from the SHE in systems with residual bulk conductivity.
+The symmetry of the SOTs generated by single crystal layers is determined by the current injection direction relative to the crystal axes.

-\item Both DL and FL torques can be controlled through interface engineering, such as gate voltage, oxidation, or capping layer, which offers an efficient way to improve charge-spin conversion in FM/NM as well as 2D systems.
+\item Both damping-like and field-like torques can be controlled through interface engineering, such as gate voltage, oxidation, or capping layer, which offers an efficient way to improve charge-spin conversion in NM/FM as well as 2D systems.

 \end{itemize}